Travel details

 Uchisar

-From the summit you can take in panoramic views of the surrounding strange rock formations and villages, making it an excellent lookout point.
+From the summit you can take in panoramic views of the surrounding fairy chimneys and villages, making it an excellent observation spot.

-Countless rooms and passageways have been carved into the rock, leaving strong traces of ancient life.
+Numerous rooms and passageways have been carved into the rock, leaving vivid traces of ancient life.

 [Japanese Guide]